Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 1. What are retention policies and labels in Microsoft 365?

-Retention policies and labels are used to prevent permanent deletion of Microsoft 365 data such as Outlook emails, documents in SharePoint and OneDrive, or Teams messages.
-Retention policies and labels are a part of the Microsoft Compliance center that can be used to govern critical information.
+Retention policies and labels are tools within the Microsoft Purview Compliance Portal used to manage and govern critical information in Microsoft 365.
+They help prevent the permanent deletion of data such as Outlook emails, documents in SharePoint and OneDrive, and Teams messages.
 Retention policies and labels help organizations to:

-Comply proactively with industry regulations and internal policies which require data to be retained for a minimum period
+• Proactively comply with industry regulations and internal policies requiring data retention for a minimum period.

-Reduce risk of litigation or a security breach by permanently deleting content that is no longer needed
+• Reduce risks of litigation or a security breach by permanently deleting content that is no longer needed

-Share knowledge effectively within the organization and ensure that users work only with current and relevant content
+• Enhance knowledge sharing by ensuring users work only with current and relevant content

 Retention settings can be configured for the following scenarios:

-• Retain-only: Retain content forever or for a specified period
+• Retain-only: Retain content indefinitely or for a specified duration

 • Delete-only: Permanently delete content after a specified period

-• Retain and then delete: Retain the content for a specified period and then permanently delete it
+• Retain and then delete: Retain content for a set period before permanently deleting it

-Click here to learn about subscription and licensing requirements to use retention labels and policies.
+Refer to the latest Microsoft licensing documentation for up-to-date information on subscription and licensing requirements to use retention labels and policies.

 2. How retention settings work with content in place

-When you assign retention settings to content, the content remains in its original location.
-If someone edits or deletes this content included in the retention policy, a copy of the content is automatically retained.
+When you assign retention settings to content in Microsoft 365, the content remains in its original location.
+If someone edits or deletes content that's included in a retention policy, a copy of the original content is automatically retained in a secure location.

 • For SharePoint and OneDrive sites: The copy is retained in the Preservation Hold library.